-The Central Minnesota Youth Ski Club 2013 season went from Sunday, January 6, 2013 to March 3, 2013, where we met at the Riverside Park warming shelter at 1:45 p.m. to hand out bibs and head outside at 2 p.m.
-We had another successful year with the help of Saint Cloud Tech High School student assistant coaches, which is great!
-We will be looking for more help again for the 2014 season, so feel free to contact Nicholas Snavely, Central Minnesota Youth Ski Club Coordinator, at firstname.lastname@example.org if you know someone that would like to be an assistant coach this next season.
+The upcoming Central Minnesota Youth Ski Club 2014 season is coming up fast.
+We hope to have another successful year with the help of High School student assistant coaches and others!
+The youth skiers really look up to them!
+Please contact Nicholas Snavely, Central Minnesota Youth Ski Club Coordinator, at firstname.lastname@example.org if you know someone that would like to be an assistant coach this next season.
 Adults are also welcome to volunteer in this role.
-We thank them for helping our youth skiers learn how to cross country ski and have fun at the same time!
+Thank you for helping our youth skiers learn how to cross country ski and have fun at the same time!

 1 First Steppers 4 - 7 Just starting to ski (classic)

 2 Climbers 6 - 8 Entry level, can dress and put on skis (classic)